Stephen Jones (milliner): Diffusion lines and non-millinery designs

-In 1990, Jones launched a Miss Jones diffusion line for hats, and in 1993, this was followed by Jonesgirl which is exclusive to Japan.
+In 1990, Jones launched a Miss Jones diffusion line for hats, and in 1993, this was followed by Jonesgirl which was exclusive to Japan.
 The Stephen Jones brand has had a strong presence in Japan since 1990, when Jones struck a licensing deal for T-shirts, cosmetic bags, and handkerchiefs to be manufactured there under his name; this was followed by Stephen Jones Kimonos in 1991, gloves in 1993, sunglasses in 1992, and handbags in 2002.

 Jones has occasionally designed garments and accessories other than hats.
 In 1983 he designed dresses for Susanne Bartsch's shop in SoHo, New York and furs for Sol Feldman Furs, New York, and created his first shoe line for Sergio Rossi in 1987.
-He has had a lasting success with his scarf range, which was launched in 1988, and continues being sold through his millinery salon as of 2009.
+He has had a lasting success with his scarf range, which was launched in 1988, and continues being sold through his millinery salon as of 2024.
 He has also experimented with non-fashion mediums, including ceramics in 1985 and interior design in 1991.

 Jones designed two mannequins for display at the Simone Handbag Museum in Seoul, South Korea.

 Design partnerships

-In November 1996, Stephen Jones was the only British milliner to have control of a Paris haute couture millinery studio, or atelier de la modiste, making hats for Galliano's high-profile couture shows at Dior.
+In November 1996, Stephen Jones was the only British milliner to have control of a Paris haute couture millinery studio, or atelier de la modiste, making hats for Galliano's high-profile couture shows at Christian Dior where he is Creative Director of Hats.
 He has worked with Galliano since 1993.
 Jones also created Vivienne Westwood's iconic Harris Tweed Crown of 1987.
 Since the 1980s his hats have been in great demand for multiple shows per season.
-For the Paris collections in early 1995 alone, he was creating human-hair hats for Nicolas Ghesquière's first collection at Balenciaga and designs for Peter O'Brien at Marcel Rochas and Claude Montana as well as Galliano.
-In 2008, he made hats for Marc Jacobs, L'Wren Scott, Basso & Brooke, Comme des Garçons, Giles Deacon, Loewe, Pollini and Walter van Beirendonck, in addition to multiple Galliano collections, four per season for Dior and two under Galliano's own label.
+For the Paris collections in early 1995 alone, he was creating human-hair hats for Josephus Thimister's first collection at Balenciaga and designs for Peter O'Brien at Marcel Rochas and Claude Montana as well as Galliano.
+In 2008, he made hats for Marc Jacobs, L'Wren Scott, Thom Browne, Comme des Garçons, Giles Deacon, Loewe, and Walter van Beirendonck, in addition to multiple Galliano collections, ten per year for Dior and two under Galliano's own label.
 Throughout his career he has designed hats for the shows of many other designers and couturiers.